MicrosoftDocs/msteams-docs/msteams-platform/tutorials/get-started-yeoman.md

 ![running tab in teams](~/assets/yeoman-images/teams-first-app-6.png)

 **Congrats!
-You built and deployed your first Microsoft Teams App**
+You built and deployed your first Microsoft Teams app**